yoavkt/Flatiron_project/README.md

  Please provide the clinic with this information.(# Done) The clinic wants to know how long it takes for patients to start therapy after being diagnosed, which they consider to be helpful in understanding the quality of care for the patient.
- How long after being diagnosed do patients start treatment? (# almost there)
+ How long after being diagnosed do patients start treatment? (# Done)

 Which treatment regimens [i.e., drug(s)] do you think would be indicated